Skip to content

 });

-Teams AI library handles exchange of token between your custom engine copilot and Microsoft Teams, so you can just call Microsoft Graph immediately upon receiving the token.
+Teams AI library handles exchange of token between your custom engine agent and Microsoft Teams, so you can just call Microsoft Graph immediately upon receiving the token.
 Now let's add code to define and handle various authentication and messaging events using the Teams AI library.
 Paste below code after the app definition method:

 interface ConversationState {